blockchain-lab-um/masca/libs/oidc/rp-plugin/README.md

 ### Call your agent using the Veramo OpenAPI server

-You can also run `yarn veramo server` in your terminal and then go to http://localhost:3335/api-docs to see all the available plugin methods.
+You can also run `pnpm veramo server` in your terminal and then go to http://localhost:3335/api-docs to see all the available plugin methods.
 You can call them after you click Authorize and provide the API key defined in [agent.yml](./agent.yml#L119).
 By default, it is `test123`.